joelclermont/kendo-docs/howto/add-charts-and-graphs-to-an-application.md

 > Style and script references to Kendo UI are accessible via HTTPS.
 However, they are hosted on Amazon CloudFront.
 Please refer to the [JavaScript Dependencies of Kendo UI](http://docs.kendoui.com/getting-started/javascript-dependencies) for more information about script requirements for Kendo UI Web, Kendo UI DataViz, and Kendo UI Mobile.

-The next step is to declare a target element for the area chart.
+The next step is to declare a target element for a chart.
 This will be represented by a `div` element.
 A script block is also required to initialize and configure the area chart.
-Here's an example with some sample data:
+Here's an example for an area chart along with some sample data:

 	<!DOCTYPE html>
 	<html lang="en">